ELC's Terms and Conditions of Enrolment – Direct students

 - There will always be a responsible adult at home overnight.

-- We request the parents and student sign a "Parental Agreement"
+- We require the parents and student to sign a "Parental Agreement".

 - The school will inform the parents in the case that the student is not abiding by the agreed terms of the Parental Agreement.

 35. You must be aged 18 or over on the day of arrival to stay in a residence or student house.

 36. In locating and arranging residential or student house accommodation not owned by the school, we act as an agent introducing course participants to host(s).